Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Test cases and results for dense gas

+The transient test case considered here is a moving shock wave refracting over a backward facing step, also known as shock diffraction test case.
+Initial conditions for this test case are given in table (\ref{dgtable:2Dtransientcases}).
+Transient conditions for test cases using perfect gas EOS are indicated as TPG similarly transient cases for dense gases are indicated as TDG, where 1 and 2 on variables refer to pre-shock and post-shock conditions.
+Since this is a transient case, for resolving time in the numerical simulation a third order Range Kutta method is used for discretisation of time derivative.

-The second transient test case is a moving shock wave refracting over a backward facing step.
-In the case of perfect gas, it is observed that an expansion fan evolves from the corner, together with an evolving shock and a contact discontinuity present in between them \cite{rkolluru}.
-The flow structure in the case of dense gas with TDG2 conditions is quite different from that of a perfect gas.
-Instead of an expansion fan at the corner an expansion shock evolves as shown in figure(\ref{T2_RICCA_NWSC}) this is because the fundamental derivative $\Gamma$ changes its sign from positive to negative $\Gamma <0$, further the compression shock continues to move with $M=1.23$ as shown in figure (\ref{T2_RICCA_NWSC}).
+The solution of perfect gas consists of an expansion fan emanating from the corner, a contact discontinuity and a propagating shock wave, further the fundamental derivative doesn't change in the domain.
+Where as for a dense gas, instead of an expansion fan at the corner of the backward facing step an expansion shock evolves because the fundamental derivative changes it sign from negative to positive.
+The solution with perfect gas EOS are presented in figure(\ref{DC_500x500}).
+It can also be seen that the fundamental derivative doesn't change its sign as seen from the figure(\ref{FD_500x500}).

+Numerical simulations are carried out using MOVERS+ and RICCA on $500\times500$, $750\times750$ and $1000\times1000$ grid sizes to observe the flow features and also to study grid independence.
+Results of simulation are presented at $t = 0.4$ on $500\times500$ and $1000\times1000$ grid and to check if there exists any instability in the numerical scheme, simulations are extended for further time on all the grids and the solution is presented on $750\times750$ grid as shown in figures (\ref{DC_Movers+_751x751_t03},\ref{DC_Movers+_751x751_t04},\ref{DC_Movers+_751x751_t05},\ref{DC_Movers+_751x751_t06}).